Versatile Symbolic Music-for-Music Modeling via Function Alignment: Related Works

 Parameter-Efficient Fine-Tuning (PEFT) methods add lightly parameterized adapters to large pretrained models.
 Compared to full-parameter fine-tuning, PEFT requires significantly less computation and training data.
 Existing methods include appending task-specific prefixes to input sequences~\cite{li2021prefix,liu2022p}, injecting low-rank adaptation (LoRA) to linear layers~\cite{hu2022lora}, and adding learnable hidden states to the self-attention blocks~\cite{zhang2023llama,gao2023llama}.

 PEFT has been applied to music foundation models to support new tasks.
 Coco-Mulla~\cite{cocomulla} and MusiConGen\cite{lanmusicongen} both adapt MusicGen to follow content controls such as chord and rhythm.
 Additionally, AirGen enables MusicGen to infill segments based on content controls~\cite{airgen}.
 Instruct-MusicGen extends MusicGen for music editing by text instructions~\cite{zhang2024instruct}.
 Audio Prompt Adapter extends AudioLDM2 for music editing following controls such as genre, timbre, and melody~\cite{tsai2024audio}.
-Ou \textit{et al.} finetunes a symbolic language model for band arrangement, piano reduction, drum arrangement, voice separation, and more~\cite{longsan}.
+Ou \textit{et al.} tunes a symbolic language model for tasks like band arrangement, piano reduction, drum arrangement and voice separation~\cite{longsan}.